nurupo/twitch-prime-offer-claimer/README.md

 ```

 Provide values for the cookies in `/var/lib/twitch-prime-offer-claimer/cookies.py` file.
-The cookies should be updated periodically as they expire.
+The cookies should be updated periodically as they do expire.
 It's not known yet for how long they are valid, Twitch website doesn't set an explicit expiration date for them.

 Build Docker image